 Congratulations!
-Your newborn baby girl has arrived and she has Turner Syndrome.
+Your baby girl has arrived and she has Turner Syndrome.
 Whether you had a preterm diagnosis or perhaps a diagnosis at birth, no matter if she is a full-term or premature baby, healthy or in distress, you should find reason to celebrate even for a moment, because she made it to birth!
 We know that overall most babies who survive birth do fairly well in life.
 Now you can take a deep breath and enjoy this precious moment of bringing her into this world.

 If she had a preterm diagnosis, by now you should have your medical team by your side to surveil if there are any emergent health issues.